capyvara/apfs-deduplicate/README.md

 # README #

-Deduplicate files on your APFS file system (or any file system that supports cloning files via `cp -c`
+Deduplicate files on your APFS file system.

 ### What is this repository for? ###